I have a confession to make, and I know it’s not going to make me popular.

 Distances are short, as the country is so small, but bear in mind that that doesn’t necessarily mean your travel days won’t be long and sweaty.
 A particularly memorable (read: awful) travel day saw us taking a full nine hours to get from San Ignacio to Placencia, a distance of 120 miles.
 It was a public holiday on that day and it turned out most of the country was trying to travel on that route, too!
 Thankfully, days like that were a rarity.

-Here’s what I spent on transportation in the country:
+Here’s a few examples of what I spent on transportation in the country:

 The Cost of Food in Belize